fs-webdev/fs-dialog/README.md

 npm install -g snazzy
 ```

-and then you can run:
+which will enable the node scripts to run:

 ```bash
 semistandard --verbose '**/*.html' '**/*.js' --fix | snazzy